adaptive-scale/dbchaos/README.md

 # DBChaos

-Stress test your database with random or pre-defined queries.
-Validate slow and expensive queries breaking your DB.
+Stress-test your database with random or pre-defined queries.
+Validate slow and expensive queries that break your database.

 ## Installation